fooof-tools/fooof_mat/README.md

 This repository offers support materials and utilities for using [FOOOF](https://github.com/voytekresearch/fooof) with Matlab.
 All [descriptions](https://github.com/voytekresearch/fooof/README.md) and [tutorials](https://github.com/voytekresearch/fooof/tutorial) for FOOOF are in the [main repository](https://github.com/voytekresearch/fooof), and a full description of the method is available in the [paper](https://www.biorxiv.org/content/early/2018/04/11/299859).

-There are two workflows offered here for using FOOOF with Matlab - a Matlab Wrapper, and a Matlab->Python->Matlab workflow.
+There are two approaches offered here for using FOOOF with Matlab - a Matlab Wrapper, and a Matlab->Python->Matlab workflow.
 Note that these options both still use the Python implementation under the hood, and so do require a working Python install - but that should be easy to do, and instructions are provided below to do so.

 ### Reference